Through the Stillness

 Every strength comes with a struggle.
 There are flaws found everywhere and in everyone.
 I believe God made it that way to keep us humble and to remember where and who our strength comes from.

 There are days when I feel as though everything I do gets undone.
 Clean clothes become unclean.
 The dishes lose their sparkle with one touch of food.
 Beds become unmade and floors gather dust in an instant.
 I’m convinced I can hear the leaves I just swept off my front porch giggle as they rush back in with one gust of wind.
-Don’t even get me started on motherhood.
-The homework never ends.
-My kids still mess up and do the things I tell them not to do.
 Why do I bother?

 Next, I had them all close their eyes as I taped their pictures on the wall.
 After all the pictures were up, I had them look through the paper with a hole in it from where they were sitting.
 They were all amazed at how clearly they could see the drawings from further away.
 The point was to show them we can’t always see things clearly when we are in the trenches of everyday life.
 We can’t see how God is working or what our work is doing in the lives of others.
 Pretty cool, right?